Elaine Roe

-Second Lieutenant Elaine A. Roe was an officer in the United States Army during World War II.
+Second Lieutenant Elaine Arletta Roe (later Pieper) (1919-1998) was an officer in the United States Army during World War II.
 She was awarded the Silver Star for her actions during Operation Shingle.

+Early life

+Elaine Arletta Roe was born on 20 May 1919 in Walworth County, Wisconsin, US.
+She attended Carol College in Waukesha and was trained as a nurse.

 Action

-Roe and her fellow nurses serving at the time - Mary Roberts, Rita Rourke, and Ellen Ainsworth - were the first women to be given the award.
+Roe and three of her fellow nurses serving at the time - Mary Roberts, Rita Rourke, and Ellen Ainsworth - were the first women to be awarded the Silver Star.